dmiau/Personalized-Compass/Compass[transparent]/README.txt

 - self.UIConfigurations[@"UICompassInteractionEnabled"] disable label interaction [8:03PM]
 * compassRef blue dot blocks the view (center lock mode)
 * the center cross is too big [8:41PM] temporary fixes
+- scalar mode needs to be removed when the test mode is off [8:56PM]
+- snapshot missing data crash issue [8:57PM]

 ***** Working
 - update wedge algorithm so there is a fixed intrusion